 Dad and I and some others tapped into something deep and genuine in ourselves when we worked people, when we showed them what they needed to see, in order to get them to do and give us what we wanted.
 People saw the “good” works and looks of the Temple and the “genuine” warmth, compassion, and eloquence of the man who seemed to be the force driving it all, and they spent the rest of their Temple lives rationalizing and redirecting responsibility for the sickness that coated and snarled all of it.

-We simply lost sight of the one thing that could have saved us.
+I think that, as a community, we were gradually blinded to and shamed out of the one thing that could have saved us.
 Albert Einstein describes it well.

 “The most beautiful and profound emotion we can experience is the sensation of the mystical.
 It is the sower of true science.
 He to whom the emotion is a stranger, who can no longer wonder and stand in rapt awe, is as good as dead.